jarrettmeyer/jarrettmeyer.github.io/_posts/2017-10-09-reading-nested-xml-data-in-ssis.md

 ![Add BatchId to Person](/assets/images/reading-nested-xml-data-in-ssis/step-3-add-columns-to-person.PNG)

 Finally, we are ready to store our data.
 Create two ADO.NET Destinations, one for `Person` and one for `Address`.
 This is what the mappings for `Person` should look like.
+Map your in-memory variables to your database columns.

 ![Add BatchId to Person](/assets/images/reading-nested-xml-data-in-ssis/step-3-adonet-destination-person-mappings.PNG)